-This unique program provides students with the tools necessary to become a successful, well-rounded and competent instructor.
+With a unique focus on the use of technology in the classroom, this program provides students with the tools necessary to become successful, well-rounded and competent instructors.
 The Master of Arts in Teaching utilizes Common Core and other California state content standards to ensure graduates have the abilities to design engaging lessons, create differentiating instruction, manage a classroom and deploy educational assessments.
-This program also combines the Education Specialist Preliminary Moderate/Severe Disabilities credential, which allows teachers to focus on individuals with mid to high levels of intellectual limitations, autism, other health impairments, mild emotional disturbances, and multiple disabilities.
+This program also combines the Preliminary Education Specialist Moderate/Severe Disabilities credential, which allows teachers to focus on individuals with mid to high levels of intellectual limitations, autism, other health impairments, mild emotional disturbances, and multiple disabilities.

 Applicants must complete the formal application process and all required documents, which include:

 Applicants seeking one or more of these teaching credential must make formal application to the teacher credential program before beginning any coursework other than prerequisites.

 Admission Grade Point Average (GPA) Requirements:

 Applicants must possess a grade point average (GPA) of 3.0 in the last 30 graded semester credits (45 quarter credits) completed in either a baccalaureate or post baccalaureate program, including credits earned toward a credential.

 Applicants electing to use Option Two must possess a GPA between 2.75 and 2.99 in the last 30 graded semester credits (45 quarter credits) in either a baccalaureate or post baccalaureate program, including credits earned toward another credential, to be admitted to the graduate MAT degree program and must have a passing score on one of the examinations noted below:

 Applicants electing to use Option Four for admission to the MAT program with a GPA lower than 2.5 must also fulfill all exceptional admit criteria.
 Exceptional admission candidates must submit all required admission documents and each of following: